JanssenProject/jans/docs/CONTRIBUTING.md

 !!!
 Testing

     [Janssen Project documentation site](https://docs.jans.io) is published using MkDocs.
-Markdown parsers used by Github and the one used by MkDocs may have slight variations in how they generate HTML.
-So, for a small number of cases, document may look different between Github and [Janssen Project documentation site](https://docs.jans.io).
+Markdown parsers used by GitHub and the one used by MkDocs may have slight variations in how they generate HTML.
+So, for a small number of cases, document may look different between GitHub and [Janssen Project documentation site](https://docs.jans.io).
 Hence it is critical to [test documentation](contribute/testing.md#testing-documentation-changes-locally) changes locally before pushing to repository.
 This will ensure that final HTML rendering of documents by MkDocs is as desired.

 #### Document Title